Ultimate Charger Buying Guide [2026], How to buy the right charger for your phone?

 8. Tecno/Infinix's Fast Charge

 Tecno/Infinix doesn’t have a name for its fast-charging technology.
-But during my tests (Detailed info upcoming), Tecno’s phones are also compatible with a fast PD charger.
-The recently launched Tecno Pova 6 has 70W fast charging support and I charged it with a 65W GaN PD charger and it was able to draw up to 18W of fast charging.
-(Detailed results are below).
+But during my tests, Tecno’s phones are also compatible with fast PD chargers.
+The recently launched Tecno Pova 6 supports 70W fast charging.
+I charged it with a 65W GaN PD charger, and it was able to draw up to 18W of fast charging.
+(Detailed results are below.

 • Supported Devices:- Tecno phones